CodeYourFuture/fundamentals-course/roadmap-of-concepts.md

 # Concept Roadmap

-Here is a list of the main concepts we cover in the intro to programming course, and whether you'll see them in the Code.org course or in the Khan Academy course.
+Here is a list of the main concepts we cover in the fundamentals course, and whether you'll see them in the Code.org course or in the Khan Academy course.
 You **don't** have to remember the name of the concepts!
 Some students like to understand where they are, and how much further there is to go.

 | Concept                               | In Code.org course 3?                                                                                        | In Khan Academy Intro to JS?   |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------ | ------------------------------ |